-This arguably the easiest way to get capital for your startup business as an entrepreneur in Nigeria.
-Did you know that the richest man in Africa started off with his family help?
+This is arguably the easiest way to get capital for your startup business as an entrepreneur in Nigeria.
+Did you know that the richest man in Africa started off with his family’s help?
 Yeah!
 You read it right.
-Aliko Dangote, the reputable entrepreneur – with one of the largest private businesses in Nigeria -started his business with a 3000 dollars loan he got from his uncle.
+Aliko Dangote started his business with a 3000 dollars loan he got from his uncle.
 As an entrepreneur, you need all the leverage you can get.
 Family members would be much more willing to aid you with no interests and conditions attached.

 #2 Any Good Friends?
 You Can Use Their Help

-This is a delicate period of your dreams, and you could use the help of your trusted friends and acquaintances to generate capital.
+This is the delicate period of your dreams, and you could use the help of your trusted friends.
 Of course, you must have gone to the required lengths to ensure your business is scalable.
-You could present your profitable business idea to your friends, and they are more likely to believe in your ability to accomplish your proposed metrics.
+You could present your profitable business idea to your friends.
+They are more likely to believe in your ability to accomplish your proposed metrics.

 Your trusted friends are most likely to loan you the startup capital.
-Give you advice, provide mental and emotional support for you like your family members.
+Give you advice, provide mental and emotional support for .
 Aside from these, you could also make good business partners among your friends.

 Trust me, Angels are real, and they offer help just in the nick of time.
-Alright, the angels in this context are not supernatural cherubims with wings like maleficent.
+Alright, the angels in this context are not supernatural cherubims with wings.
 No!
-Neither are they always clothed in white apparel like in the movies.
+They do not even wear white apparel like those you see in movies.
 The angels in this context are Angel investors.
-I know, right!

 Who are angel investors?

-In simple terms, Angel investors are individuals or private organizations with high net worth that can help you with your startup capital.
-They may be seed investors, informal investors or just an individual.
+They are individuals or private organizations with high net worth that can help you with your startup capital.
+They may be seed investors, informal investors, or just people.
 These angels are often willing to inject capital into a business to give it a head start.
 They usually invest in exchange for ownership equity in the business, and these investments are usually one-off.

-Unlike venture capitalists, money lenders and commercial banks, they are usually very lenient in situations where they are lending.
-Don’t worry, they invest irrespective your religious beliefs and personal ideology and yes, there are a list of them in Nigeria.
+Unlike venture capitalists, money lenders, and commercial banks, they are usually very lenient in lending.
+Don’t worry, they invest irrespective of your religious beliefs and personal ideology.
+And yes, there is a list of them in Nigeria.

 #4 Cooperative Societies